Supun-Dissanayaka/Supun-Dissanayaka/README.md

 ---
 ## **Projects**

+- ***[Automated-MCQ-Generator-Using-Langchain-OpenAI-API](https://github.com/supunlakshan100/Automated-MCQ-Generator-Using-Langchain-OpenAI-API):*** **Generative Ai, python, Langchain, OpenAI API, AWS, Streamlit **

+  This project, Automated-MCQ-Generator is designed to automatically generate multiple-choice questions (MCQs) from any PDF or text document.
+Utilizing Langchain, python, and OpenAI
+  API, users can seamlessly generate diverse MCQs tailored to their documents.
+Deployed on AWS and implemented as a Streamlit app, this project offers a convenient solution for generating MCQs efficiently.

 - ***[End-to-End-Chest-Cancer-Classification-using-MLflow-DVC](https://github.com/supunlakshan100/End-to-End-Chest-Cancer-Classification-using-MLflow-DVC/tree/main):*** **Python, MLflow, VGG16 model, Docker, AWS, Tensorflow, Keras, Flask, Html**

   This project, titled 'End-to-End-Chest-Cancer-Classification-using-MLflow-DVC', is a Python-based endeavour leveraging MLflow, Docker, AWS, Tensorflow, Keras, Flask, and HTML.
   Utilizing the powerful VGG16 model alongside MLflow for tracking experiments, Docker for containerization, AWS for cloud services, and a combination of TensorFlow, Keras, Flask, HTML and Dagshub for building a robust end-to-end solution.
 Its primary goal is to develop a comprehensive solution for the classification of chest cancer.
 By employing machine learning techniques, including deep learning models like VGG16, alongside containerization, cloud services, and web development frameworks, this project aims to provide an end-to-end solution for accurately identifying and categorizing chest cancer cases.
 Explore the repository to delve into the intricacies of this innovative approach.

 - ***[Chat-with-multiple-documents-ai-model](https://github.com/supunlakshan100/Chat-multiple-documents-ai-model-Using-Generative-AI):*** **GenerativeAi, Python, Langchain, Chromadb, Faiss**